bjbz000/pwa-weather-app-demo/README.md

 - When the user reopens the app, the new version replaces the old one.

+## 2. Is There a Fixed Storage Size for PWA Cache?

+Yes, browsers limit storage for PWAs, but the exact limit depends on the device and browser.

+- Chrome:	~6% of available disk space

+- Firefox:	~10% of available disk space

+- Safari: (iOS & macOS)	50MB hard limit

+- Edge:	Similar to Chrome (~6%)

+- Opera:	Similar to Chrome (~6%)

 ### 2. Can PWAs use phone features like GPS, camera, or Bluetooth?

 Yes!
 PWAs can access: